dinezh256/CovidIndiaStats/README.md

 Created using <a href="https://reactjs.org/" >Create-React-App</a>

-After cloning, you can run:
+After forking and cloning, you can run:

 # npm install